-Quarters Ended March 31, 2021 and 2020
+Quarters and Years to Date Ended June 30, 2021 and 2020

 Results of Operations

 Summary

 The Company has two reportable segments: KFC and Pizza Hut.
 Our remaining operating segments, including the operations of Little Sheep, Huang Ji Huang, COFFii & JOY, East Dawning, Taco Bell, Lavazza, Daojia and our e-commerce business, are combined and referred to as All Other Segments, as those operating segments are insignificant both individually and in the aggregate.
 Additional details on our reportable operating segments are included in Note 13.